sempare/sempare-delphi-template-engine/docs/builtin-functions.md

 For formatting options, see: http://docwiki.embarcadero.com/Libraries/Rio/en/System.SysUtils.Format#Format_Strings
 ## len(string)
-Return the length of a string.
+Return the length of a string or an array.

 ```<% len('hello world') %>```
 ## str(any) / isstr(any)